miracleshih/SmartIoTPlatform/README.md

 # SmartIoTPlatform
 [Before]
     SmartIoTPlatform is a new project which I designed SmartIoTPlatform for hug, distribute data process system.
-Be aware that I just develop this platform for 1 month and many things are not ready.
+Be aware that I just developed this platform and many modules are not fully ready.
 If you are looking for a suitable system to collect data from equipment, you are welcome to use this source code and contribute your knowledge in this platform.
 Hope that this platform can help manufacture and become a standard in the future.